Motorola MDT →

 both developed by Philips Crypto BV.

 The PC itself was protected by means of an Elkey local disk encryptor

 with smart card and PIN, in order to protect it against

 It was also used to create protected floppy disks for the transport of keys

-to the Key Generation System,
+from the Key Generation System,

-that used the same smart card and PIN .
+which used the same smart card and PIN .